SantiagoCejas/SantiagoCejas/README.md

 - 👋 Hi, I’m Santiago Cejas!
 - 🌱 I’m currently learning full stack.
-It's my first approach to studying something purely technological, (which is a challenge, since I have a degree in management).
+It's my first approach to studying something purely technological, (which is a challenge, since I have a bachelor degree in management).
 I am excited to learn new things!
 - 📫 You can find me in https://www.linkedin.com/in/santiagocejas/
 <!---